 “When you teach a face-to-face class, there are the bold kids, the five kids in class who do all the talking, the five kids who never say a word and the rest of us, like me, in between.
 Well, in an online class, oh no, everybody talks and everybody talks about the same amount,” Moneyhun exclaimed as he reminisced about his first online teaching experiences.

 Moneyhun found that when students can interact in virtual spaces, shy or outgoing, they feel more comfortable contributing to the conversation.

 “It evens the playing field and it’s just amazing.”

 Flash-forward to the future—online education has matured and online students are thriving.
 Students not only grow and learn in an online environment, they can flourish.

-“The blackboard interface compels the students to interact with each other, in writing, on the discussion board,” said Moneyhun.
+“The learning management system interface compels the students to interact with each other, in writing, on the discussion board,” said Moneyhun.

 He’s confident students in his online courses are getting the meaningful experiences they’re entitled to from a university course.

 “You get student evaluations at the end of the semester and they’re asked explicitly, ‘How was the interaction?
 Did you interact with each other?
 Was your teacher present?’
 And they all went, ‘Oh, yeah, absolutely.’”

 Moneyhun attributes their zeal not only to his teaching but also to the inclusive and accessible technology that allows so many diverse students to attend and participate in his classes.